Graph Modeling, How to

 3.Query Templates

-Query Templates placed in the panel 'Add Search Queries From The Global Repository' (opened by clicking on the 'Add Query from Repository' button, on the top right of the 'Search & Manage Data' screen).
-Query Templates are the perfect solution for users who need to construct and run queries but have no programming skills.
+Query Templates are placed in the panel 'Add Search Queries From The Global Repository' (opened by clicking on the 'Add Query from Repository' button on the top right of the 'Search & Manage Data' screen).
+Query Templates are the perfect solution for users who need to construct and run queries without programming skills.

 Managing Query Templates